-21. RETAINED EARNINGS
+22. RETAINED EARNINGS

 The retained earnings represent accumulated surplus arising from normal operating activities.
-These reserves are available for dividend distribution to the shareholders of the company except for surplus arising from fair valuation of biological assets in line with IAS 41 Agriculture of KShs 27,770,000 (2021: KShs 18,085,000).
+These reserves are available for dividend distribution to the shareholders of the company.

-22. DEFERRED TAX
+23. DEFERRED TAX

-Deferred income tax is provided using the liability method on all temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date, using the enacted income tax rate of 30% (2021 - 30%), except for revaluation surplus on freehold land, which has been provided for using the capital gains tax rate of 5%.
+Deferred income tax is provided using the liability method on all temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date, using the enacted income tax rate of 30% (2022 - 30%), except for revaluation surplus on freehold land, which has been provided for using the capital gains tax rate of 15%(2022 - 5%).
 Deferred income tax assets and liabilities, deferred income tax charge in profit or loss, other comprehensive income and statement of changes in equity are attributable to the following items: